Hayor4real/Admin-Dashboard-App/client/README.md

 # Admin dashboard App

 This repository contains an admin dashboard using the MERN stack.
+An Admin dash board fullstack application using MERN, frontend consist of material ui for styling, material data grid for tables, nivo for charts, Redux toolkit for state management , Redux toolkit query for making API calls while backend is node js, express js and Mongoose for managing mongodb

 Please follow the instructiions to set it up.

 **Features**